 Rarely mentioned in the diverse demographics of Queens are the otherworldly goblins and ghouls who appear every October 31.
 The dead do outnumber the living more than two to one in the borough once called the Land of Cemeteries.
 Besides planning a frightful night on the town or at your house with your friends, dressed up in your scariest stuff, you can get your spook on at several annual events throughout the borough.
-Check out these options, which include fun events for kids and teenagers.

 Not satisfied with the pre-packaged monsters at the drugstore or party store?
 Find your dream costume at Rubie's Costume Company in Richmond Hill.
 Rubie's is one of the largest costume manufacturers in the world and supplies costumes to retailers across the country.
 Its retail headquarters in Richmond Hill is worth a visit for that hard-to-find item.
 It can get overrun with customers, but be patient and you'll find what you need.
 Rubie's also rent costumes for adults.